firefly-iii/docs/docs/installation/hosted.rst

 Hosted by third parties
 =======================

 There are several third parties where you can run a Firefly III instance.
+Keep in mind do that there's no such thing as a "free lunch", and these options are either paid or severly limited (is very slow or can't handle many transactions).

 Sandstorm.io
 ------------

 Firefly III supports `Sandstorm.io <https://sandstorm.io/>`_.
 You can find Firefly III in Sandstorm.io by going to the `Sandstorm.io App Market <https://apps.sandstorm.io/app/uws252ya9mep4t77tevn85333xzsgrpgth8q4y1rhknn1hammw70>`_.
+Please keep in mind that you need a paid Sandstorm account to be able to run Firefly III.

 Heroku
 ------